Chopping More Finely: Finite Countermodels in Modal Logic via the Subdivision Construction: Finite model property via the Subdivision Construction

 Let $\X = (X, R)$ and $\F = (F, Q)$ be the dual space of $\B$ and $\A_k$ respectively, and $\D = \sigma[D_k]$.
 Then, $\X$ is topo-rooted, $\X \models L'$, $\F \models L$, and there is a stable map $f: \X \surj_{\D} \F$.
 Applying the Subdivision Construction (\Cref{4: Lem main}), we obtain a finite modal space $\F'$ and a stable map $g: \F' \surj_{\D} \F$.
 Let $\A'$ be the dual algebra of $\F'$.
 Since the Subdivision Construction preserves $L'$ over $L$, we have $\F' \models L'$, so $\A'$ is a finite $L'$-algebra.
 Moreover, since $\F' \surj_{\D} \F$, dually we have $\A_k \inj_{D_k} \A'$, so $\A' \not\models \rho(\A_k, D_k)$, hence $\A' \not\models \phi$.
 Thus, $\A'$ is a finite $L'$-algebra refuting $\phi$, and therefore we conclude that $L'$ has the fmp. \end{proof}

-Before starting to prove the fmp results, we collect some facts on modal algebras of finite height and cycle-free modal spaces for later use.
+Before proving the fmp results, we collect some facts on modal algebras of finite height and cycle-free modal spaces for later use.
 Let $\FH$ be the class of modal algebras of finite height, that is,